SimhaVarma-software/Ecommerce-follow-along/README.md

 ✅ Created **Product Delete Endpoint** for Updating products.
 ✅ Created form for Deleting product in frontend.

-### **   Milestone 15: Created NavBar**
+### **🛠️ Milestone 15: Created NavBar**
-Created **Navigation Bar** for Navigating pages
+✅ Created **Navigation Bar** for Navigating between pages.

-## Milestone 16:
+### **🛠️ Milestone 16: Created ProductDetails Page**

-- Product Info Page: Added a page displaying product details dynamically.
-- Quantity Selector: Included an input for selecting quantity.
-- Add to Cart: Implemented functionality to add selected quantity to the cart.
-- Submission: Code pushed to a public GitHub repository with an updated README.
+✅ Created **Product Details** for showing full product details in details page.
+✅ Added Add to cart button with quantity selection.

-## Milestone 17: CRUD for cart**
+### **🛠️ Milestone 17:  CRUD for cart**
-Create endpoints in backend
+✅ Create endpoints in backend ***CRUD*** for handling cart.
+✅ Handaled quantity for product in cart.

+### **🛠️ Milestone 18:  Frontend for cart page**
+✅ Created cart page in frontend.
+✅ Handled cart operations from frontend.

+### **🛠️ Milestone 19: Backend endpoint for cart item quantity**
+✅ created put request for updating quantity for cart item.

+### **🛠️ Milestone 20: Backend endpoint for UserDetails**
+✅ created endpoint for userDetails in backend
+✅ created User.jsx for userDetails in frontend.

-## Milestone 21: Created frontend for Address**
+### **🛠️ Milestone 21: Created frontend for Address**
-✅ Created route for Add Address Page in Frontend.
+✅ created route for Add Address Page in Frontend.
-✅create form for adding address.
+✅ create form for adding address.
-✅stored address using useState Hook.
+✅ stored address using useState Hook.

-## ** Milestone 22: Created Backend for Address and attached with frontend**
+### **🛠️ Milestone 22: Created Backend for Address and attached with fronted**
-✅ created backend endpoint for handling address.
+✅ created backend endpoint for handeling address.
 ✅ added backend endpoint with frontend.

-### **🛠 Milestone 23: worked on address in frontend and backend**
+### **🛠️ Milestone 23 worked on address in frontend and backend
-✅ Created placeorder button in cart page and added navigation to select address.
-✅ Create select address page and provided option to select one address.
+✅ created placeorder button in cart page and added navigation to select address ✅ created select address page and provided option to select one address.
-✅ Created backend endpoint to sent all address to user.
+✅created backend endpoint to sent all address to user.

-### **🛠 Milestone 24 worked on address in frontend and backend
+### **🛠️ Milestone 24 worked on address in frontend and backend

 ✅ Displayed all of products in cart.
 ✅ Displayed All address in address selection page.
 ✅ Displayed total price in cart.
 ✅ Added place order button at the bottom.

-### **🛠 Milestone 25 worked on order backend and email service
+### **🛠️ Milestone 25 worked on order backend and email service

-✅ created enpoint for order.
+✅ created endpoint for order.
 ✅ implemented mail service from nodemailer.
 ✅ handled address for the delivery.

-### **🛠 Milestone 26 worked on order backend and email service
+### **🛠️ Milestone 26 worked on order backend and email service

 ✅ Implemented mail with nodemailer.
 ✅ Sending order details to user via mail.

+### **🛠️ Milestone 27 worked on frontend for my order page

+✅ created get request to get request my orders

+### **🛠️ Milestone 28 cancel order payment

+✅ Added cancel order functionality
+✅ created endpointpoint for payment id

+### **🛠️ Milestone 29 payment

+✅ Integrated dummy payment.

+### **🛠️ Milestone 30 payment

+✅ Worked on payment page.

+### **🛠️ Milestone 31 Redux Implementation
+✅ Implemented Redux in frontend
+✅ used redux in User details page.

+### **🛠️ Milestone 32 Redux Implementation
+✅ Implemented Redux in frontend